alexgaas/search3/README.md

 ## Summary of results

-- `Bayesian Bandit` strategy is a great tool to build adaptive strategy to reach the best score for different scenarios.
+The Bayesian Bandit strategy stands out as an invaluable tool for constructing adaptive strategies, adept at navigating diverse scenarios to attain the optimal score.

-- In appliance to evaluate performance of following algorithms:
+Using implementation of this strategy to evaluate performance of following algorithms: Aho-Corasick, Horspool, Wu-Manber I got following results:
-  - Aho-Carasic
-  - Horspool
-  - Wu-Manber

-As you may see from plots:
-- Horspool shows great performance with _straight search on huge string source_ (tested with about 100MB file).
-It is about 10-20 times better competitors.
-It's _especially effective to search by only one pattern_.
-- Wu-Manber shows great and very predictable performance on the small or middle size (about 5MB and less) string with using few patterns.
-It outperforms Horspool in this case in about 10 times in these conditions.
-- Aho-Carasick also shows extremely great perfomance which matching to Wu-Manber on the small files.
-That might be even faster than
-Wu-Manber but may have less predictable performance.
+- Horspool demonstrates exceptional performance, particularly in straight searches on extensive string sources, such as a 100MB file.
+It outperforms competitors by a notable margin, approximately 10-20 times faster.
+Its efficacy is particularly pronounced when searching with a single pattern.
+- Wu-Manber exhibits impressive and consistently predictable performance when applied to smaller or medium-sized strings, typically around 5MB or less, especially when handling a limited number of patterns.
+In these conditions, it surpasses Horspool by a factor of approximately 10.
+- Aho-Corasick also showcases outstanding performance, comparable to Wu-Manber when applied to smaller files.
+It may even surpass Wu-Manber in speed, albeit with potentially less predictable invocation based on the scoring system.

-**Combining different implementations using `Bayesian Bandit` strategy we may reach adaptive control to reach best score for different patterns and data sources.**
+**Combining different implementations using `Bayesian Bandit` strategy provides effective adaptive control to achieve best score for different patterns and data sources.**

 ## TODO